-The data used on this page was collected from the online version of the Standard VARK Questionnaire, version 8.01, between May and August 2020.
-During that time, 237537 people filled in the Questionnaire, and 29082 (12%) of those people also filled in the research questions that follow the VARK Questionnaire.
+The data used in our VARK research was collected from the online version of the Standard VARK Questionnaire, version 8.01, between September 2022 and August 2023.
+During that time, 1,048,292 people filled in the questionnaire, and 92,987 (9%) of those people also filled in the research questions that followed the VARK Questionnaire.

 Distribution of Learning Preferences

 The table and pie chart below show the distribution of learning preferences for the 1,048,292 people who filled in the Questionnaire.
 A VARK Single Preference is defined as a stand-out questionnaire score among the four preferences.
 Where there are small differences between the raw scores for a learner’s modalities, VARK defines those broadly as Multimodal preferences.

 |VARK Type Two